 ・Kansaku, K., Cohen L.G.
 (Eds) Systems Neuroscience and Rehabilitation, Springer, 2011.
 (ISBN: 978-4431539988)

-Department of Physiology and Biological Information,
+Professor, Department of Cognitive and Clinical….

-Dokkyo Medical University School of Medicine.
+Dokkyo Medical University School of Medicine

 880 Kitakobayashi, Mibu, Shimotsuga,